alondraorn/DH-150-Assignments/README.md

 ## 8: Aesthetic and Minimalist Design

-Using a white, turqoise, and gray color palette, the NFL Fantasy Football App provides the user with a aethetically acceptable interface.
+Using a white, turquoise, and gray color palette, the NFL Fantasy Football App provides the user with a aesthetically acceptable interface.
 Headings and sections are rectangular with smooth corners and are all in readable font.
-Colors do not clash and even small text is readable.
+Colors do not clash, and even small text is readable.
 Player profiles feature light logo backgrounds that do not interfere with the player pictures and add flavor to the interface.

 The design is also quite minimalist, given the amount of information a user needs to be successful in fantasy football.
 The roster interface provides a picture, name, and total points of each player with details about the team they play for and their position.
-The top of the interface shows the user's league record and any win or losss streak he/she might be on.
+The top of the interface shows the user's league record and any win or loss streak he/she might be on.
 There are options to trade, manage waivers, or add players.
 The information given on the roster interface is necessary and informative.
 Some elements such as the player picture may be unnecessary, but without them, the interface lacks spirit.

 ![FF prevention](https://drive.google.com/uc?id=1UC1ltYuF_ddHJvOLedElpBsmvqXlI8B2)

 The player profile is also minimalist in design.
 Each player has five summary statistics at the top with information about the latest matchup below.
-Clicking the "stats" tab allows the user to see more in depth data about that player and his past performances.
+Clicking the "stats" tab allows the user to see more in-depth data about that player and his past performances.
 There are no unnecessary graphics or text.

 ![FF prevention](https://drive.google.com/uc?id=1HNOTmuHg26RqYUyOqtrJHFlLYew_KXb3)

-Overall, the NFL Fantasy Football App is aethetically acceptable and not too cluttered with information.
-There may be some room to improve upon the app in this regard such as changing to a richer color palette or reducing the amount of numbers on certain interfaces, but the current state of the app's aesthetics do not undermine the user experience to any noticeable extent.
+Overall, the NFL Fantasy Football App is aesthetically acceptable and not too cluttered with information.
+There may be some room to improve upon the app in this regard such as changing to a richer color palette or reducing the amount of numbers on certain interfaces, but the current state of the app's aesthetics does not undermine the user experience to any noticeable extent.

 Severity Rating: 1

 ## 9: Help Users Recognize, Diagnose, and Recover from Errors

 The NFL Fantasy Football App does a poor job of notifying, diagnosing, and recovering from system errors.
 The most common error I ran into when testing was a connection error.
 Lacking internet service, the app prompts the user with a "Something went wrong" message.
-This tells the user that there is an error, but does not describe what the error is or how to fix it.
+This tells the user that there is an error but does not describe what the error is or how to fix it.
 This hurts the user experience because this vague message leaves the user uninformed and unable to fix the issue.

 ![FF prevention](https://drive.google.com/uc?id=1J8h8P4CnwU6nymX5eGZJsCSJ8Pslb-tO)